 Joint with Elin Molin.

-Abstract: In the last decades, most of the western world has experienced a simultaneous increase in income inequality and household debt-to-GDP.
-In the United States, it is the low and middle-income households that drives the rise in debt-to-income.
-This has induced researchers to empirically investigate whether there is a causal relationship between the two trends.
-Some empirical papers have suggested that income inequality gives rise to higher debt for low and middle-income households through their preference to "Keep up with the Joneses".
-We make several contributions.
-First, we show that standard Keeping up with the Joneses utility functions cannot generate this relationship unless one imposes the assumption that the rich are more impatient than the nonrich.
-Second, we present an extended version of the keeping up with the Joneses utility function that generate outcomes that are consistent with data, with the main assumption is that status is built up over the life-cycle.
-In addition, we use Swedish micro data to show that consumption among nonrich households is positively affected by increasing incomes among the rich.
+Abstract: Recent decades have seen a simultaneous increase in income inequality and household debtto-GDP for low and middle-income households in many countries.
+Several empirical papers have suggested that income inequality spurs borrowing among non-rich households through their preference to "Keep up with the Joneses".
+In this paper, we make several contributions.
+First, we show that standard Keeping up with the Joneses utility functions cannot generate this relationship unless one imposes the assumption that the rich are more impatient than the non-rich.
+Second, we present an extended version of the Keeping up with the Joneses utility function that generates outcomes that are consistent with data, where the main assumption is that status is built up over the life-cycle.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.